thegeofront/thegeofront.github.io/polders/news/2025-05-may/index.md

 #### Presentations
 Its also apparently the season of presentations!
 Last month it was Everything Procedural, last week, it was Rust Week.
-If you are interested in some technical details of POLDERS, [you can find the Rust week presentation here](https://www.youtube.com/live/84bX1nPDBr4?feature=shared&t=5627)
+If you are interested in some technical details of POLDERS, [you can find the Rust Week presentation here](https://www.youtube.com/live/84bX1nPDBr4?feature=shared&t=5627)